PyCQA/bandit/doc/source/man/bandit.rst

                         JSON-formatted files are accepted) --ini INI_PATH        path to a .bandit file that supplies command line arguments
-  --exit-zero           return 0 upon exit regardless of results being found.
-  --version             show program's version number and exit
+  --exit-zero           exit with 0, even with results found --version             show program's version number and exit

 CUSTOM FORMATTING